Skip to main content

 Sir Hilary Beckles

 Sir Hilary Beckles (Vice-Chancellor, University of the West Indies-UWI; A.D.
-White Professor-at-Large at Cornell) will present the keynote public lecture, “The Idea of White Slavery: The West Indies Experience in the 17th Century,” on Thursday, March 27, at 4:45pm, venue: TBD.
+White Professor-at-Large at Cornell) will present the keynote public lecture, “The Idea of White Slavery: The West Indies Experience in the 17th Century,” on Thursday, March 27, at 4:45pm, Klarman Hall Auditorium, and via Zoom.
+A reception will follow in Klarman Atrium.

 Abstract: The establishment of colonial dispensations on the Caribbean frontier by rival European imperial powers was conceived and implemented within an ideological framework that sanctioned and mandated the extensive use of servile labour.
 The creation and survival of economic enterprises across imperial borders in mining, agriculture, distributive trades and services, depended upon the availability of coerced unfree labour.
 Entrepreneurial thinking, likewise, was constrained by a set of specific economic references in which the attainment of growth and profitability, and a stable social order, were seen as contingent upon the supply and organization of unfree labour.